\begin{document}

 You cannot force white-space into your output by typing it into your editor, as you do with a wordprocessor.
 If you need extra white-space in your document, use a horizontal or vertical spacing command, or change the spacing parameters or the document or the environment involved (see § 6.1.1 below).

-There are three simple rules for spacing in LATEX (see the note ‘Three rules for spacing in LATEX documents’ below) — the first two say that, essentially, multiple spaces and blank lines are ignored in the typesetting.
+There are four simple rules for spacing in LATEX (see the note ‘Four rules for spacing in LATEX documents’ below) — the first two say that, essentially, multiple spaces and blank lines are ignored in the typesetting.
 That means you are free to use them in your editor for optical ease and personal convenience when editing.
+The second two cover the elision of white-space in special circumstamces.

 The additional spacing or braces is not needed if